How New Day’s Debt Settlement Program Works

 The specialist will help you understand how this program compares to other solutions, so you can weigh your options.
 Then take all the time you need to decide.

-Once you’re ready, we’ll set up a trust account in your name where you can set aside the funds we’ll need to settle your debts.
+Once you’re ready, we’ll set up a dedicated account in your name where you can set aside the funds we’ll need to consolidate your debts.

 5 We negotiate on your behalf

-We’ll contact each of your creditors to negotiate a settlement.
+We’ll contact each of your creditors to negotiate a consolidation.
 Our goal is to get you out of debt for the lowest percentage possible.

 Our team will contact you once we’ve reached an agreed amount with each creditor, so you can approve the offer.

-Once you approve a settlement, we’ll pay the creditor and take our fees out of the trust account.
-You only pay as each debt gets settled.
+Once you approve a consolidation, we’ll work with your dedicated account provider to direct payment to the creditor and pay our associated fees out of the dedicated account.
+In other words, you only pay as each debt gets consolidated.

 Frequently Asked Questions

-Here are answers to the most common questions that our team receives about debt settlement and New Day’s program.
+Here are answers to the most common questions that our team receives about debt consolidation and New Day’s program.

 What are the fees?